-In accordance with the policies established and regulations cited in this Policy, CDBG-DR/MIT Housing, Economic Recovery, Planning, Infrastructure, and Multisector programs must be marketed and operated in a manner that ensures equal opportunity and access.
-PRDOH and/or its subrecipients responsible for the administration of CDBG-DR/MIT programs are also responsible for ensuring effective affirmative marketing.
+In accordance with the policies established and regulations cited in this Policy, CDBG-DR/MIT Housing, Economic Recovery, Planning, Infrastructure, and Multisector programs from the CDBG-DR/MIT Program must be marketed and operated in a manner that ensures equal opportunity and access.
+PRDOH and/or its subrecipients responsible for the administration of the programs are also responsible for ensuring effective affirmative marketing.